Word Broadcasting Corporation

 Word Broadcasting Corporation (also known as Filipinas Broadcasting Association, Inc.) is a Philippine radio network.
 Its corporate office is located at University of San Carlos, Downtown Campus, Corner.
 P. del Rosario St. Cebu City.

 Originally founded by the local division of the Congregation of the Most Holy Redeemer, it is operated by the Society of the Divine Word's Philippine Southern Province division since 1979.
 It is currently an affiliate of Catholic Media Network.

+In 2025, its FM stations in Cebu and Ormoc entered an airtime lease agreement with RSV Broadcasting Network and both rebranded as Juander Radyo.